 - selected Network Routing Policy in turn specifies the SIP Entity to which the call is to be routed. - Applications Application entries are used to define and manage single applications with application attributes for inclusion into one or more application sequences. - Application Sequences An Application Sequence enables defining and managing an ordered set of applications using in call sequencing.
-These application sets can be associated as the origination and/or termination application sequence for a registered user's "Communication Profile" in the User Management module and enable routing every incoming, outgoing, or combined call for that user. - Implicit Users Implicit Users allow administering of certain dial patterns for users that do not register or connect with Session Manager.
-This functionality enables provisioning a set of originating and terminating sequenced application for such users.
+These application sets can be associated as the origination and/or termination application sequence for a registered user's "Communication Profile" in the User Management module and enable routing every incoming, outgoing, or combined call for that user. - Users Users that register with Session Manager.

-Step Description 4.
-Add SIP Entities A SIP Entity must be added for Session Manager (not shown) and for each SIP-based telephony system supported by it using SIP trunks.
+Description Add SIP Entities A SIP Entity must be added for Session Manager (not shown) and for each SIP-based telephony system supported by it using SIP trunks.
 During compliance testing, a SIP Entity was added for the Session Manager itself, two Communication Managers (one Evolution Server and one Feature Server), and the ACE/Foundation Toolkit server.
-Navigate to Routing > SIP Entities, and click the New button (not shown) to add a SIP Entity.
-The configuration details for the SIP Entity defined for the Communication Manager Evolution Server are as follows: Under General: Name: a descriptive name FQDN or IP Address: 10.64.21.41 as specified in Figure 1.
+Navigate to Routing→SIP Entities, and click the New button (not shown) to add a SIP Entity.
+The configuration details for the SIP Entity defined for the Communication Manager Feature Server are as follows: Under General: Name: a descriptive name FQDN or IP Address: 10.64.21.40 as specified in Figure 1.
 Type: select CM Default settings can be used for the remaining fields.
 Click Commit to save the SIP Entity definition.

+Step Description

-Step Description 5.
-Add Entity Links
+5. Add Entity Links